Syllabus for CS 204, Front End Web Development, Spring 2026

 1. understand those concepts and topics

-2. can build a web pages using those concepts and techniques
+2. be able to build a web pages using those concepts and techniques

 Instructor